Ph.D., 2008, Central Michigan University, Clinical Psychology

 Evidence-based parent training programs; SafeCare; Parent-Child Interaction Therapy; Child Maltreatment; Clinical Psychology; Implementation Science; Dissemination; Training, Program and Curriculum Development

 Jenelle R. Shanley Chatham, Ph.D. is Associate Director of Training in the National SafeCare Training and Research Center (NSTRC), which is housed in the Mark Chaffin Center for Health Development in the School of Public Health at Georgia State University.
 Dr. Shanley Chatham oversees the training and implementation of SafeCare and supervises NSTRC trainers who conduct training nationally and internationally.
 She also manages the revisions and enhancements of SafeCare training and implementation efforts.
-Within Georgia State University, she holds an Assistant Professor position in the School of Public Health.
+Within Georgia State University, she holds a clinical associate professor position in the School of Public Health.

 Prior to joining the faculty at Georgia State, Dr. Shanley Chatham received her Ph.D. in Clinical Psychology from Central Michigan University in 2008, specializing in child clinical psychology.
 She completed her postdoctoral training through the APA accredited program at the University of Oklahoma Health Sciences Center.